scikit-fingerprints/scikit-fingerprints/CONTRIBUTING.md

 Prerequisites:

+- Git
 - Python 3.9 or higher
 - Poetry
-- Git
+- Pandoc

 To set up the development environment, follow these steps:

+1. Install prerequisites from above.
-1. Fork the repository on GitHub.
+2. Fork the repository on GitHub.
-2. Clone your forked repository to your local machine:
+3. Clone your forked repository to your local machine:
    ```bash
    git clone <repository-url>
    ```
-3. Run make to set up the development environment:
+4. Run make to set up the development environment:
    ```bash
    make setup
    ```
    This command will set up a virtual environment and install all the necessary dependencies.
-4. That's it!
+5. That's it!
 You're ready to start developing.
 For more convenience, you can run the following command to activate the virtual environment:
    ```bash
    poetry shell